-From helping facilities stay fully staffed to reducing the work associated with payroll and other administrative processes, customized workforce solutions have become a transformational tool for many healthcare organizations.
-For leaders who haven’t yet embraced these solutions — perhaps because of their perceived complexity — here’s how to use today’s latest change management processes to help ensure a successful implementation.
+From helping facilities stay fully staffed to reducing the work associated with payroll and other administrative processes, customized workforce solutions like Managed Service Providers (MSPs) have become a transformational tool for many healthcare organizations.
+However, many leaders can feel hesitant to embraced MSPs and other solutions — perhaps because of their perceived complexity or change management concerns.

-At their best, healthcare workforce solutions like staffing, recruitment and managed services programs (MSPs) provide clinical teams with more time and freedom to do what they do best — provide great care to the patients and residents under their watch.
+At their best, healthcare workforce solutions like staffing, recruitment, and managed services programs (MSPs) provide clinical teams with more time and flexibility to do what they do best.
+That is, deliver excellent care to the patients and residents they serve.
 Yet getting the most from these programs also requires carefully integrating them within an organization’s larger operational workflows.

-There’s good reason to make sure that implementation processes include careful adherence to change management best practices.
+Moreover, there’s good reason to make sure that MSP implementation processes include careful adherence to change management best practices.
 According to the National Library of Medicine (NLM), “almost two-thirds of all change projects fail for many reasons, such as poor planning, unmotivated staff, deficient communication, or excessively frequent changes.”

 For that reason, the NLM recommends that all change management initiatives, “no matter how big or small, unfold in three major stages: pre-change, change, and post-change.”
-If that makes the scope of implementation larger than expected, it also serves to best ensure success and to help deliver the desired return on investment, as well as the accompanying boost in outcomes and operational advantage.
+If the scope of implementation is larger than expected, it can increase the chances of success.
+Additionally, it can also deliver the desired return on investment, as well as boost outcomes and operational advantage.

-4 Steps to Achieving Successful Change Management in Healthcare Workforce Solutions
+4 Steps: Change Management for MSPs and Workforce Solutions

 When used as a model for implementing a new healthcare workforce solution, this framework for change management can be mapped out into four separate steps: planning, buy-in, education and monitoring.